Master Keyword List

 General Competitive Task

-General Competitive displays all keywords that have a very high Supply (competition from other websites), and thus are very hard to win, and high Demand.
+General Competitive displays all keywords that have a very high Supply (competition from other websites), and thus are very hard to win, and have high Demand.
 These are usually very general keywords.

 For a niche like Anguilla, it may be worth hanging on to "travel" to remind you to include "travel" on the home page or a Tier 2 page to have chances for being found for word combos such as "+Anguilla +travel."